Mana Iwabuchi: Senior

 Despite significant pressure and media attention, Iwabuchi delivered.
 At the 2018 Asian Cup held in Jordan from 6–20 April, which served as the final stage of Asian qualification for the 2019 FIFA Women's World Cup, Iwabuchi played the full 90 minutes plus in all five matches over a two-week period and scored 2 goals.
-She led Japan to win the championship, defending their title in a 1–0 victory over Australia, and was named Most Valuable Player of the tournament.
+She led Japan to win the championship, defending their title in a 1–0 victory over Australia, and was named MVP of the tournament.
 "It was true joy for us to defend the Asian title," she said.
 "Personally, it is such an honour to claim the MVP title.
 However, it was the team efforts that counted so the awards belonged to the entire squad, not me."